Bernice King: Bible and Nobel Peace Prize family dispute

-King's brothers Martin Luther King III and Dexter Scott King are interested in selling their father's Nobel Peace Prize and his Bible, which was later used by Barack Obama during his second presidential inauguration in 2013.
-Her brothers filed a lawsuit against her, complaining that she had "secreted and sequestered" the two items of interest in violation of a 1995 agreement that gives the brothers sole control of all of their father's property.
+In 2014, King's brothers Martin Luther King III and Dexter Scott King filed a lawsuit against her to have her relinquish their father's Nobel Peace Prize and his Bible, which was later used by Barack Obama during his second presidential inauguration in 2013, to the King estate so that they could sell the items.
+In the lawsuit, her brothers complained that she had "secreted and sequestered" the two items of interest in violation of a 1995 agreement that gives the brothers sole control of all of their father's property.
 King said in her defense, "I take this strong position for my father because Daddy is not here to say himself my Bible and medals are never to be sold."

 Martin Luther King III was reported to have sent her, on January 20, 2014, the year's Martin Luther King, Jr. Day, a letter requesting a meeting to "discuss and vote on whether to offer for purchase at a private sale the Nobel Peace Prize and the King Bible."
 On January 22, 2014, Dexter Scott and Martin Luther King III voted as board members of the King estate to pursue the sale of their father's award and Bible.
 The items had been in Bernice's care since the death of their mother, Coretta Scott King, in 2006.
 Bernice's position had support by members of the civil rights community, including C. T. Vivian, Andrew Young, and Joseph Lowery.
 King's cousin, Alveda King, was also supportive of Bernice.
 She said, "I am standing with her because I do believe we can't have a sale to the highest bidder with those family heirlooms."

 On February 4, 2014, Bernice King stated that she would protest the sale of her father's Bible and Nobel Peace Prize and as a result, oppose her brothers.
 She said profiting from the Nobel Peace Prize's sale would be "spiritually violent" and "outright morally reprehensible."
 On February 6, 2014, King asked in a press conference in Ebenezer Baptist Church for the media to "refrain from grouping me with my brothers."
 On February 19, 2014, a judge ordered her to give up the items, and had them kept temporarily in a safe deposit box under the name of the King estate.
 The judge will remain in possession of the key until the matter is settled.